-Particle concentration is presented as particles per cubic centimeter (p/cc) and displayed on the front panel LCD both in numeric form and in graphic form.
-Particle concentration is determined from the count rate (particles counted per tenth of a second) and the aerosol flow rate entered into the firmware by manufacturer.
-This flow rate is very close to its nominal value of 0.3 L/min (300 cubic centimeters per minute (cm3/min)).
+Particle concentration is presented as particles per cubic centimeter (p/cc), and displayed on the front panel LCD both in numeric form and in graphic form.
+Particle concentration is determined from the count rate (particles counted per tenth of a second) and the actual aerosol flow rate measured.
+This flow rate is very close to its nominal value of 50 cubic centimeters per minute (cm/min).
+It is monitored from the pressure drop across the aerosol capillary, which is calibrated at the factory.
 Particle concentration is live-time corrected for coincidence.
-Refer to Chapter 6 "Live-time Counting" for more information.
+Refer to Chapter 6, "Live-time Counting" for more information.